AyoCodess/ayocodess/README.md

 ### About Me

-I’m a full-stack typescript developer and Charity Co-founder of [stopholdingback](https://stopholdingback.org)
+I’m a full-stack typescript developer, Co-founder of the honeymoon app and Charity Co-founder of [stopholdingback](https://stopholdingback.org)

-I plan and build cross-platform systems and mobile applications at WP Tech, Sweden.
-Known for my collaborative and team-oriented approach, I also contribute to the digitalization and automation of internal workflows.
+Most recently I've planned and built cross-platform systems and mobile applications at WP Tech, Sweden.

+I'm Known for my collaborative and team-oriented nature and love working on projects that add value to society.

 Visit my portfolio website at [ayoadesanya.com](https://ayoadesanya.com).